momokazi/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: >-
       I am a highly talented and driven student looking for job opportunities that can propel my career forward.
-With a strong academic background and a passion for excellence, I bring enthusiasm, creativity, and dedication to every task.
-My goal is to contribute meaningfully to an organization while gaining valuable experience that will shape my professional journey.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you